JhalaKirti11/Express/README.md

 # Express
-here is a product dummy web application developed by using javascript, node js and express js.
+Here is a dummy product web application developed by using javascript, node js and express js.